mendax1234/Mach-V/docs/uarch/clock.md

 <!-- md:plugin -->
 <!-- md:feature -->

-The default clock is only 100MHz maximum.
-To improve the performance of Mach-V, I utilize the AMD Clocking Wizard IP core to synthesize a higher frequency clock from this base input.
+Given that the default system clock is capped at 100 MHz and limited to coarse power-of-two division, I utilized the AMD Clocking Wizard IP core.
+This allows me to synthesize a precise, higher-frequency clock from the base input to maximize Mach-V's performance.

 ### Generate the IP Core